Audiology and Hearing Aid Services

 Scheduled and performed by our licensed and nationally certified Hearing Healthcare Professional are subject to professional fees.
 Insurance often covers these services.

 Custom Earmolds and Earplugs

 Since the various systems produce different hearing impressions, it is important for you to make a comparison yourself.
 For this purpose we will produce custom-made earmolds based on the exact contours of your ears.
 We can then ensure that your hearing aid fits perfectly.

-Assistive listening devices are devices that can help a listener function better in day-to-day communication situations.
+Assistive listening devices, including FM systems, alarm clocks, TV and phone amplifiers, are devices that can help a listener function better in day-to-day communication situations.
 ALDs can be used with or without hearing aids to make hearing easier, which can reduce the overall stress and fatigue of listening.
 ALDs can be used in the home to make alarms, the television and telephone more audible.
 They can also be connected to personal hearing aids for better listening in noisy environments.

 Evaluation and Fitting for Musician's Ear Plugs

 Musicians practice and perform in a variety of different settings.
 They are exposed to high levels of sound, sometimes for long periods, which may put them at risk for permanent hearing damage.
 Musician’s ear plugs are custom-made devices that help to limit the sound exposure from instruments, while still providing a rich musical experience for the performer or audience.

 Once your hearing aids have been fitted to your complete satisfaction, we will provide you with detailed information on how they should be maintained.
 Of course, you can have your hearing aids checked by us at any time.
 This will ensure that the sound quality remains as good as ever, and will extend the life of your aids.